 The Football Association (TFA) is an organization formed to run "just

 for fun" contest based around NCAA college football.
-Our members pay a
+The pool is free to play,

-nominal fee for the maintenance of this web site and to provide awards for the
+Our sponsors pays for the maintenance of this web site, provide awards for the

 Note: The TFA as an organization, nor the operator of this web site make

 *any* money from this web site or from the collection of TFA membership dues.

 All money collected in dues is spent to maintain this site and to provide

 Each week of the football season through the Bowls I will send out a list of

 College Football games for you to pick (Normally 20 games, however,

 The last week of the seasonmay be less than 20 games followed by the